How to Remove Seed Coat from Seedlings (Helmet Heads)

-When starting pepper seeds, a common issue we face is the seed coat getting stuck on the seedling.
-If you do not remove it, the plant may fail to emerge, preventing photosynthesis and eventually dying.
+When you’re starting pepper plants, a common issue is the seed coat getting stuck on the seedling.
+If you do not remove it, the plant might fail to emerge, preventing photosynthesis and eventually death.

-In this article, we will share our method of removing the seed coat from pepper seedlings.
+In this article, I’ll share my simple method for removing the seed coat from pepper seedlings.
 It doesn’t always work, but it definitely helps make the process easier.

 A ‘hemlet head’ – seed coat stuck on pepper seedling.